 So what if you get rejected from every college of your choice?
 Is it the end of the line for you?

 Well, no!
 You still have several options left.

 - You can get enrolled in a community college for one or two years and get yourself some basic credits.

 - You can even take a year off, explore new opportunities, or travel to a certain place.
-Keeping yourself involved in any way and changing your environment can help you refocus and put your perspective in place.
+Keeping yourself involved in any way and changing your environment can help you refocus and put your perspective.

 Remember – what matters is not giving up.
 If you feel like a failure, you'll probably always end up failing.
 Stay strong, keep your chin up, and keep moving ahead.